American Heart Association: Fellowship

 Fellowship is open to wide-ranged medical professionals (physicians, scientists, etc.) who demonstrate a major and productive interest in cardiovascular diseases and stroke.
 The association has 16 different councils.
 Members (at the Premium Professional or Premium Professional Plus level) of one of these councils can apply for Fellowship.
 All applicants from all councils will be evaluated against the same criteria.
 Fellows are entitled to use the post-nominal designation FAmerican Heart Association (Fellow of the American Heart Association), which reflects not only the professional stature of the Fellow but also their record of valuable service to the association and the council.
 In addition, American Heart Association fellowship offers several benefits; e.g., reduced subscription rates for all American Heart Association print journals and reduced registration fees for American Heart Association Scientific Sessions.

 Key people

 Nancy Brown has been the CEO of the American Heart Association since 2009.

 Keith B. Churchwell served a one-year term as the volunteer president from July 1, 2024, until June 30, 2025.

-Dr. Stacey E. Rosen is the current volunteer president for American Heart Association, with her term starting on July 1, 2025, running until June 30, 2026.
+Dr. Stacey E. Rosen was the volunteer president for American Heart Association, with her term starting on July 1, 2025 until June 30, 2026.

+Beginning July 1, 2026, Dr. Manesh R. Patel became the acting volunteer president.